 An artist's illustration of the planet KELT-20b which orbits a blue-white star.
 The giant planet is so close to its star (8 million km) the torrent of ultraviolet radiation from the star heats the planet's atmosphere to over 1,650 degrees Celsius.
 This creates a thermal layer where the atmosphere increases in temperature with altitude.

-Extrasolar planets, similar in mass to Jupiter, with remarkably small, circular orbits around their host stars and orbital periods of less than 10 days.
-They are also referred to as "hot Jupiters" or 51-Pegasi-type planets.
-The discovery of this class of planet was unpredicted and has compelled theorists to reconsider and refine their models of planet formation (see planetary systems, formation of).
-The prototype epistellar jovian is the 0.44 Jupiter-mass planet detected around 51 Pegasi, with an orbital radius of less than one eighth of Mercury's distance from the Sun.
+Epistellar Jovians, also known as "hot Jupiters", are exoplanets, similar in mass to Jupiter, with remarkably small, circular orbits around their central stars and orbital periods of less than 10 days.
+The discovery of this class of planet was unpredicted and has compelled theorists to reconsider and refine their models of planet formation (see planetary systems, formation).
+The prototype epistellar Jovian is the 0.44 Jupiter-mass planet detected around 51 Pegasi, with an orbital radius of less than one eighth of Mercury's distance from the Sun.
 Some presently known examples are listed below.